The 'What Does Revenue Even Mean Here?' Workshop Guide

 If you need a real artifact and a fix sequence quickly, start with Three Teams, Three Numbers.
 If the workshop exposes broader reporting and modeling work, the next step is usually Revenue Analytics.
 For proof that this kind of finance-marketing alignment can actually stick, read the mid-market SaaS attribution case study.

-Download the Facilitation Kit
+Download the Workshop Packet

-Download the Revenue Definition Workshop Kit (PDF)
+Download the Revenue Definition Workshop Packet (PDF)

-Or download the PDF directly.
+Download the PDF

 If your team is already tired of debating which revenue number is real, book the Three Teams, Three Numbers diagnostic.
 We use this exact structure to turn metric fights into visible decisions and an implementation path.